vigna/ne/README.md

 makeinfo.
 The directory contains several pre-compiled printable and hypertext versions of the documentation.

-If something does not work, please feel free to email us.
+If something does not work, please feel free to email us, or write to the mailing list.

 					seba (vigna@di.unimi.it)
 					Todd (Todd_Lewis@unc.edu)
+					niceeditor@googlegroups.com